TomerTTB/Atera/README.md

         }
 ```

-2) Ticket status can add 1 or more statuses and a number to be assessed.
+2) Ticket status can add one or more statuses and a number to be asserted.
-Can be modified to support other similar areas such as alert status.
+    It can be modified to support other similar areas, such as alert status.

 ```bash
 "status": [